wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-network-traffic/includes/5-exercise-avoid-throttling-implement-throttling-strategies.md

 ### Summary

-In this exercise, you'll use the Azure AD application and .NET console application you previously created and modify them to demonstrate two strategies to account for throttling in your application.
+In this exercise, you modified the Azure AD application and .NET console application you previously created to demonstrate two strategies to account for throttling in your application.
 One strategy used the **HttpClient** object but required you to implement the detect, delay, and retry logic yourself when requests were throttled.
 The other strategy used the Microsoft Graph SDK's included support for handling this same scenario.